-Here’s how you can apply for EEOICPA benefits on behalf of a deceased spouse or parent.
+Have you wondered if you can apply for EEOICPA benefits on behalf of a deceased spouse or parent?

 What Do I Need to Prove Eligibility?